-We offer standard and specialty blood and urine tests with 3 different labs.
-You can choose to have a sonogram in one of 8 locations.
+We offer standard and specialty blood and urine tests through Quest or PathGroup labs.
+You can choose to have a sonogram in one of 8 locations in the greater Kansas City Area or Topeka.
 Labs and sonograms can be billed directly to insurance by those offices and are not included in the Midwife fee.
-You can decline tests and sonograms in most cases; exceptions exist for special situations like bleeding or twins.
+You can decline tests and sonograms in most cases; exceptions exist for special situations.

-If your water breaks, you have bleeding, or have concerns, I come to your home to check on you and your baby.
-If you are not in active labor, I will return when you are.
-Once you are in active labor, I provide continuous support throughout your birth.
+Once you are in active labor, I provide continuous support and intermittent monitoring during your birth.
 I have birth tubs you may use with a new, sterile liner.
-During labor, we check blood pressure and pulse, and listen to the baby periodically.
+During labor, we check blood pressure and pulse, and listen to the baby at certain intervals, through a contraction.
 I only perform vaginal exams when requested or deemed necessary, which is rare.
 I bring supplies for emergencies to your birth.

 I return after your baby is born, between 24-48 hours.
 At the first postpartum visit, we make sure you are recovering from birth and that your baby is doing well.
 I offer Newborn Metabolic Screening (also called PKU or blood spot tests), Newborn Hearing Screening, and the Critical Cardiac Heart Defect Screening.
 We work on the birth certificate and other paperwork.
-Around day 3, I return to weigh the baby and ensure everyone is recovering well.
-I see people in the home again at week 1, and often in the office at weeks 2, 4, and 6.
+Around day 3-5, I return to weigh the baby and ensure everyone is recovering well.
+I see people in the home again at week 1 and 2, and you can visit the office at weeks 4, and 6.
 This high level of care supports your transition into parenthood with lower rates of complications!

 Special Care Situations